WordPress/twentysixteen/CONTRIBUTING.md

 Twenty Sixteen should have all issues reported on GitHub at github.com/WordPress/twentysixteen/.
 We are not using trac for issue reporting.

 ## Best Practices
-Whatever you add, make sure you keep to the theme review handbook.
+Whatever you add, make sure you keep to the theme review handbook guidelines.

 ### Commit Messages
 Here are some good ideas for commit messages: